 - for materials like PVC, wood, mirror and acrylic, a specific type of printing process is required for the print to be set, which adds to the expense

-- once the piece is printed, any errors to be fixed or changes to arrangements cannot be made without reprinting the entire piece
+- once the piece is printed, any errors to be fixed or any changes to arrangements cannot be made without reprinting the entire piece

 The other option for couples/event planners is to print off each table individually on cardstock or other materials.
 These can be hung together or placed in frames on a table.
 It’s a totally different feel from a single sign but does come with a different list of pros and cons.

-- can be printed in a standard sized printer (unless materials like wood, acrylic or PVC, etc. are being used)
+- can be printed in a standard-sized printer (unless materials like wood, acrylic or PVC, etc. are being used)

 - easily transportable and perfect for destination weddings

 - if error fixing or edits are required last minute, only the pieces containing the error or edit need to be reprinted